What Object Is 1 Ounce

 Q: Is an ounce a unit of volume or weight?

 A: An ounce is a unit of weight, not volume.
-Volume measures the amount of space an object occupies (e.g., liters, gallons, cubic centimeters).
+Consider this: volume measures the amount of space an object occupies (e. g., liters, gallons, cubic centimeters).
 While weight and volume can be related (a denser object will generally weigh more for a given volume), they are distinct properties.

 Q: What is the difference between an avoirdupois ounce and a troy ounce?

-A: The avoirdupois ounce is the common ounce used for everyday items, weighing approximately 28.35 grams.
-The troy ounce, used primarily for precious metals like gold and silver, is heavier, weighing approximately 31.1 grams.
+A: The avoirdupois ounce is the common ounce used for everyday items, weighing approximately 28.This leads to 35 grams.
+The troy ounce, used primarily for precious metals like gold and silver, is heavier, weighing approximately 31.1 grams Most people skip this — try not to..

 Q: How can I accurately measure 1 ounce of something?